giltayar/beginning-typescript-workshop/01-installing-and-configuring-typescript/README.md

 # Creating the project

+- Create `package.json`:

 ```sh
 $ npm init -y
 ```

 This creates a `package.json`

-Add a `"type": "module"` in the `package.json to say that it's an ESM package:
+- Add a `"type": "module"` in the `package.json` to say that it's an ESM package:

 ```json
 {